Positive relationships are the foundation of our learning environment.

 K-5 Mathematics & Intervention Curriculum & Instruction Facilitator

 Coordinator - Elementary Special Education

-Lead Administrator of MTSS (Multi-Tiered System of Supports)
+Lead Administrator of MTSS (Multi-Tiered Systems of Support)

 Students registering for Kindergarten must be 5 years of age on or before July 31st of the year they enter Kindergarten.